 Addiction can be incredibly difficult to overcome.
 Even if someone wants to stop using drugs, they may be unable to do so even after multiple attempts.
-Rachel was able to become sober when she became pregnant with her first two children.
+Stefanie was able to become sober when she became pregnant with her first two children.
 When she became pregnant with her third child, however, she was in the midst of an opioid addiction that wouldn’t let go.

-Her child was born healthy and without an opioid dependency, but Rachel realized she needed to make a permanent change.
+Her child was born healthy and without an opioid dependency, but Stefanie realized she needed to make a permanent change.
 Before attending rehabilitation at The Recovery Village, she was afraid she’d be judged for her drug use as a mother.
 This made her use substances even more.
 After finding nonjudgmental recovery support through addiction treatment, she finally had the tools necessary for lifelong sobriety.
-Aided by everything she learned in the process, Rachel was able to begin building a healthy, drug-free life with her family.
+Aided by everything she learned in the process, Stefanie was able to begin building a healthy, drug-free life with her family.

 Sobriety is only one part of the addiction recovery process.
 When one member deals with addiction, everyone else in their family is also affected.
 Though a person in recovery is undergoing a healing process, their family needs to heal as well.
 In recovery, a person will need to help rebuild the family unit by being honest, open and patient with their loved ones.
 The family will also need to help support the person in recovery.